SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+V1.6.0 Added the following
+- A new view has been added.
+It sits between the charging page and history graph by default.
+You'll probably need to update your page layout in Settings.
+There are now 7 views.
+The new view is a 'Marker' view.
+You use it to mark the current time by either pressing 'Start' or touching the screen and come back later and mark a new time.
+Once two markers are set, the discharge rate between both markers is shown.
+Pressing 'Start' or touching the screen when both markers are set clears them.
+A vertical white line will be shown in the graphic views for the time where you've set a marker.
+These stays even when you clear the markers as they are stored in the history.
+- A visual indicator is shown on the left side of the screen to tell you which screen you are viewing.
+After a few seconds, it fades away and reappears when you switch view again.

 V1.5.0 Added tge following
 - Glance mode can show projection since the last charge or using the average of all recorded discharge rate (default).
 Configurable in Settings
 - The summary can show projection since the last charge or using the average of all recorded discharge rate (default).
 Switchable by pressing the Start button or touching the screen.
 It resets to Projection when changing view.